munin-monitoring/munin/doc/develop/plugins/howto-write-plugins.rst

 Note that field name may not start with a digit or special characters (see :ref:`notes on field names <notes-on-fieldnames>` for details).
 Thus it is recommended to prepend a prefix in front of dynamically discovered field names (e.g. names of network interfaces or services).
-Otherwise a uniqe part of the field name may get lost due to name munging.
+Otherwise a unique part of the field name may get lost due to name munging.

 That was the hard part of the plugin.
 The rest is just book-keeping.